 Background

-At Anglia Ruskin University, he leads the Art & Design programmes with a particular focus on vertical and horizontal experiences and progression and new forms of multi-site and shared collaboration integrating practice-based research with teaching and knowledge exchange as well as evolving Art & Design’s relationship to the key local, national, and global challenges by rethinking the role of critical and contextual studies in an art school environment and the purpose of an art school in the 21st century.
-Furthermore, he has been working with various teams to reposition the school, academic staff, and existing provision and make them future-facing, global and leading-edge with a focus on extending the school’s curriculum and portfolio, particularly around ethical, inclusive, and systemic practice and innovation; looking at how we can move beyond disciplinary boundaries towards interconnected, holistic, analytical, decolonial, and entrepreneurial approaches that enable positive contribution to society, health, and planet.
+At Anglia Ruskin University, Idrees provides academic leadership for Cambridge School of Art, and as the Chair of Art & Design, he oversees the strategic direction of Art & Design programmes, with a particular focus on vertical and horizontal experiences and progression and new forms of multi-site and shared collaboration integrating practice-based research with teaching, enterprise, and knowledge exchange, as well as evolving Art & Design’s relationship to the key local, national, and global challenges and the purpose of an art school in the 21st century.
+Furthermore, Idrees has been working with various teams to reposition ARU's offering, academic staff, and existing provision to make them future-facing, global, and leading-edge, with a focus on extending the curriculum and portfolio, particularly around ethical, inclusive, and systemic practice and innovation; looking at how we can move beyond disciplinary boundaries towards interconnected, holistic, analytical, decolonial, and entrepreneurial approaches that enable positive contribution to society, health, and planet.

 Spoken Languages